benchopt/benchopt/doc/tutorials/add_solver.rst

 -------------------------

 A solver is a Python class that lives in a standalone Python file.
-It has a unique name that distinguish it from other solvers in the benchmark.
+It has a unique name that distinguishes it from other solvers in the benchmark.

 Start by adding a new file ``skglm.py`` to the ``solvers/`` directory.
 Notice that we named the python file ``skglm`` as well as the solver,